Jan Kjellström

 Wharncliffe was last used for a National event in 2022.
 Courses from this event can be seen on the SYO Routegadget.

 The map is to ISOM 2017-2 IOF Specification, unless otherwise stated.
-Map scale 1:7,500 for Courses 16 to 21 & 24 to 26, 1:10,000 for Courses 7, 9 to 15, 22 & 23, and 1:15,000 for Courses 1 to 6 & 8.
+Map are A3, Scale 1:7,500 for Courses 16 to 21 & 24 to 26, 1:10,000 for Courses 7, 9 to 15, 22 & 23, and 1:15,000 for Courses 1 to 6 & 8.
 Contour interval 5m.
-Survey and cartography by Dave Peel (Peel Land Surveys) and Ian Cooper (SYO) for JK25.
+Survey and cartography by Dave Peel (Peel Land Surveys) for JK25.

 Terrain Notes

 Wharncliffe is an outstanding and formidable area for orienteering.
 It includes a wide range of terrain types, including a forested plateau, an open moorland and a rocky escarpment cratered with mine workings and capped by a gritstone edge, the magnificent Wharncliffe Crags.
-Wheata Woods to the East has an abundance of thickets.
-The area is well used by walkers and bikers and its path network provides plenty of opportunities for complex route choice.
-Wharncliffe has hosted the British Orienteering Championships and other major events and will provide a fitting venue for a challenging but memorable JK Long.
+The neighbouring Wheata Woods offer a great contrast to Wharncliffe, with an abundance of thickets and a complex path network created by walkers and bikers, which provides plenty of opportunities for complex route choice.

-Provisional Course Details
+Course Details

 Course Classes Start Distance (km) Climb (m) Controls Map Scale Tech Diff